 CALL FOR PROPOSALS

-The STEAM Leadership Conference 2023 at Georgia Tech will provide an inspiring array of experiences to build and engage STEAM leaders for our 7th annual conference on March 10-11, 2023, and we want to hear from you.
+The 2024 STEAM Leadership Conference at Georgia Tech will provide an inspiring array of experiences to build and engage STEAM leaders for our 8th annual conference on March 8-9, 2024.
 We invite you to help lead the conversation by submitting proposals to share your innovative ideas.

-Attending the conference this year you can expect to:
+In attending the 2024 conference, you can expect to:

 - Be Empowered to connect your curriculum and foster student engagement and workplace readiness;